Shark WS632 WandVac Review

 One significant selling point of the WandVac is its versatility.
 This product is (basically) a handheld paired with a stick vacuum attachment.

-The difference with the WandVac is it has a full-sized nozzle, helping it clean floors better than comparable products with a handheld bias.
+The difference with the WandVac is that it has a full-sized nozzle, helping it clean floors better than comparable products with a handheld bias.

 The battery is detachable, but Shark doesn’t have a dedicated charger, so consumers can’t charge the battery separately.